alexbenfica/mautic_name_sanitizer/README.md

 Very simple script to fix common issues with names on email lists.

-As the emails and names come from many different sources like forms, csv files, manual input and other... it is not always possible to spot and avoid these mistakes before they hit the database.
+As the emails and names come from many different sources like forms, csv files, manual inputs and other... it is not always possible to spot and avoid these mistakes before they hit the database.

 It will fetch the entire roll of user names from Mautic database but will only update the ones that actually will need to change.